-In order to meet satisfactory academic progress requirements for Federal Aid, Veteran Benefits, and Institutional Scholarships a student must maintain a cumulative grade point average (GPA) as outlined below:
+In order to meet satisfactory academic progress requirements for Federal Aid, Veteran Benefits, and Institutional Scholarships, a student must maintain a cumulative grade point average (GPA) as outlined below:

-- Graduate degree students enrolled in the Master of Ministry, Master of Arts in Chaplaincy, Master of Arts (Biblical Studies), Master of Arts in Military Chaplaincy, and Master of Divinity must maintain a minimum cumulative grade point average of 2.0 for all credits attempted.
+- 1. Graduate degree students enrolled in the Master of Ministry, Master of Arts (Biblical Studies), and Master of Divinity must maintain a minimum cumulative grade point average of 2.0 for all credits attempted.
 Graduate degree students enrolled in the Master of Theology must maintain a 3.0 for all credits attempted. - 2.
 Undergraduate students must maintain a minimum cumulative grade point average of 2.0 for all credits completed.